Siegel-Lab/BioSmoother/Manual.md

 ### The Status bar

 The status bar displays a bunch of information about the current state of Smoother.
 - *Bin size*: First, the size of the currently visible bins is shown.
-If bins are square, one number is given, while for rectangular bins the size is given as `width` x `height`.
+If bins are squared, one number is given, while for rectangular bins the size is given as `width` x `height`.
-- *Times*: Next, Smoother display the time it took to process and render the currently visible heatmap.
+- *Times*: Next, Smoother displays the time it took to process and render the currently visible heatmap.
 - *Number of bins*: Then, the total number of bins is shown.
 - *Errors*: Finally, if there are any errors, they are displayed here.

-If you trigger Smoother to rerender the heatmap, the status bar will display that smoother is rendering and the reason why.
+If you trigger Smoother to rerender the heatmap, the status bar will display that Smoother is rendering and the reason why.

 .. index:: File